facebook••facebook••youtube••contact••index••home

 Shure KSM8

 The KSM8 was recorded through the XLR port of the Rode Streamer X with gain at 57dB.
 For this track, I spoke straight into the mic from 10 cm (4 inches) away.
+A pop filter or foam windscreen wasn't used.

 Although designed as a vocal mic, the KSM has a significantly flatter frequency profile than the SM58.
-Shure claims the dual diaphragm design reduces the proximity effect and enlarges the sweet spot.
-I found that claim to be true and loved the ease of working with this mic: didn't need to worry about small changes in positioning changing the sound.
-Of course, this design is not for everybody, especially those into strong proximity effects and radio DJ timbre, but I love its more natural rendering compared to typical vocal and broadcast dynamic mics.
+I love its more natural rendering compared to typical vocal and broadcast dynamic mics.

-I don't own a shock mount for the KSM8, so I expected plenty of noise when testing it on a boom arm clamped to my computer desk.
-Amazingly, unlike most of my other mics, the KSM proved to be immune to hard drive and fan vibrations.
+I don't have a shock mount for the KSM8, so I expected plenty of noise and vibration when testing it on a boom arm clamped to my computer desk.
+Amazingly, unlike most of my other mics, the KSM8 proved to be immune to hard drive and fan vibrations.
 Shure's user guide claims that an "advanced internal pneumatic shock mount and the Diaphragm Stabilization System (DSS™) work together to prevent handling noise."
-Apparently it nixes vibration much better than my other internal pneumatic shock mount equipped Shore mics.
+Apparently it also nixes vibration better than my other internal pneumatic shock mount equipped Shure mics.

 This tough but beautiful mic sounds great: warm, smooth and easy on plosives and sibilance.
 Off-axis sound rejection is excellent.
 Among all my dynamic mics, I found the KSM8 the most flattering for my voice.
-It is also easy to work with, not too gain hungry, has a big sweet spot and tolerates close sound sources with only slight but a pleasing proximity effect.
+It is also easy to work with, not too gain hungry, has a big sweet spot and tolerates close sound sources with only a slight but pleasing proximity effect.

 The KSM8 is pricey, retailing for $399 USD, albeit I snagged one on sale for $319.